dylanesque/Cheatsheets/golang.md

 - The order of execution between concurrent tasks is not known.

+- goroutines are functions that are to be executed asynchronously.

+- Channels are designed to synchronize goroutines.

+## WaitGroups

+- WaitGroups wait for collections of goroutines to finish.

+- The `Add` method

 # Data Structures

 - Arrays are statically sized in Go, and not used as often as slices